Rudy P. Lackner, MD

 Education and Career

-Dr. Lackner’s interest in medicine began when he worked as a paramedic for New York City’s 9-1-1 service.
-He attended Manhattan College, where he earned a bachelor of science degree, then went on to attend medical school at New York Medical College.
-He then completed an internship and residency in General Surgery at the Long Island Jewish Medical Center and completed fellowships in Cardiothoracic research and Cardiothoracic surgery at the University of Chicago.
+He then completed an internship and residency in General Surgery at the Long Island Jewish Medical Center and completed fellowships in cardiothoracic research and cardiothoracic surgery at the University of Chicago.
 He completed a Thoracic Transplantation fellowship at the University of North Carolina at Chapel Hill.[1]

-After completing his education, Dr. Lackner spent five years at the University of Nebraska as an Assistant Professor of Surgery, then returned to North Shore-LIJ Health System as the Chief of their Division of Thoracic Surgery.
-In 2003 he returned to the University of Nebraska, where he holds the titles of Professor in the Department of Surgery, Vice Chief of Cardiothoracic Surgery, Chief of the Section of Thoracic Surgery, and Director of the Cardiothoracic Surgery Residency Program.
+In 2003, he returned to the University of Nebraska Medical Center.
+Dr. Lackner is currently the Vice Chief of Cardiothoracic Surgery, Chief of the Section of Thoracic Surgery, Director of the Cardiothoracic Surgery Residency Program, and a professor in the Department of Surgery.
 He is also the Director of the Comprehensive Thoracic Oncology Program and Etiology of Cancer Program at the Buffett Cancer Center.

 Research

 Dr. Lackner is an active researcher.
 He participates in clinical trials and studies of both primary and metastatic thoracic cancers, with a special interest in the combined use of surgery, chemotherapy, and radiation.
-He is also interested in the treatment of malignant and benign conditions of the airway and the use of minimally invasive procedures to treat them.
-His recent publications include:[2]

 Mesothelioma: Peritoneal, Version 2.2023